craftWolf/IntelliJ_Toy_Plugin/README.md

 5) A new IDE window will appear, select your project
 6) Go to Tools -> Statistic Report;
     - Alternatively, you can press `Ctrl+Alt+M, S`
-7) Your report will be generated inside the `/statisticReport` folder (in the root of your project)
+7) Your report will be generated inside the `/statisticReport` folder (from the root of your project)

 ### Generated method metrics